Meet our Integrative Team of Practitioners

 I also believe in bio-individuality, meaning there is not one diet for all.
 We are all made individually and uniquely, and what might be ‘medicine’ to one person may be harmful to another.
 We must learn to listen to our bodies to find out what is right for us.

-My therapeutic style is integrative and draws upon techniques from a variety of approaches, including cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), solution-focused therapy, and person-centered therapy.
-I aim to tailor my approach in order to best meet your individual needs and preferences.
+My therapeutic style is integrative and draws upon techniques from a variety of approaches, including cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), solution-focused brief therapy (SFBT), motivational interviewing (MI), psychodynamic therapy, and person-centered therapy.
+I aim to tailor my approach to best meet your individual needs and preferences.

 Above anything else, I believe that the connection between therapist and client is the most powerful tool for change and healing.
 Through the therapeutic relationship, I strive to provide a safe, compassionate, and accepting space where you can openly express yourself, process your thoughts and emotions, and explore the underlying issues that may be causing and maintaining your current struggles.
-As your therapist, I will help you identify realistic goals, encourage introspection, emphasize and build upon your strengths, and provide honest yet gentle feedback.
+As your therapist, I will help you identify realistic goals, encourage introspection, emphasize and build upon your strengths, build self-awareness, promote self-compassion, and provide honest yet gentle feedback.
+My style is warm, empathetic, authentic, interactive, collaborative, and sometimes humorous.
+I also tend to be action-oriented, and when relevant, I encourage the use of homework and goal-setting in between sessions.

 Holistic Nutrition Consultant + Eating Psychology Coach

-I don’t believe in a one size fits all approach.
-I don’t offer a quick fix to changing your body or your relationship with food, because you don’t need to be fixed!
-Your struggles with your body and with food do not stem from a lack of willpower or control.
+Your struggles with your body and with food do not stem from a lack of willpower or control, and they are not here to be solved with a quick fix.
 They are here to lead you to deeper truths about yourself that we will explore together.
-Through a lighthearted, compassionate, and realistic approach, I want to help you discover what your own body has been trying to tell you all along.
+Instead of focusing on what you “shoulds and shouldn’t” be doing, or which foods are “good and bad,” I will help you discover what your own body has been trying to tell you all along.
+My approach is positive, empathetic, motivating, realistic, holistic, lighthearted, and extremely individualized.
+I always give homework assignments to experiment with eating habits, lifestyle changes, and mindset shifts.

 May Bartlett, CPCC